nvdaaddons/teamViewer/readme.md

 ## Key Commands: ##

-*	nvda+shift+C: Copies the ID and current password to the clipboard, so that they can be pasted and sent via chat when required for allow remote control.
+*	nvda+shift+C: Copies the ID and current password to the clipboard, so that they can be pasted and sent via chat for example when remote control is required.
 *	control+tab and control+shift+tab: Switch to other tab in the TeamViewer main dialog.

 ## Changes for 1.0 ##